 Regularly downloading a backup and performing a full restore to a virtual server sounds difficult, but in reality it can be done by automating processes.
 A professional technician can set-up a backup to run in regular intervals and restore by automating processes.
 This automated process can then e-mail a report with query results to determine if the backup is accurate and recoverable.
 Since these reports can be detailed and difficult to decipher, it is often best to consult a professional like Blue Ridge Technology.
 They can assist you with setting up an automated backup and show you how to perform backup testing.

 The retrieval and restoration of backup in the event of a disaster should be completed in a reasonable timeframe for business expectations.
 Backup testing should provide your business with the maximum amount of time your business should expect to be down in the event of a disaster.
 The goal is to avoid a break in business continuity.
 Recent surveys suggest 4 hours is the norm for for this type of event depending on the severity level.
 Again this is where a comprehensive and reliable backup comes into play.
 By consulting a professional to develop a disaster recovery plan, you can make sure you are prepared for a disaster.

 With so many threats to organizations, having a plan in the event of a security threat can give you peace of mind.
 Make sure your business is protected in the event of a disaster by contacting Blue Ridge Technology today.
-We are committed to providing unparalleled IT service to businesses in WNC.
+We are committed to providing unparalleled IT desktop support service to businesses in WNC.
 Our managed services have been protecting and securing small to medium-sized businesses for the last 10 years.
 We look forward to sharing our knowledge with you.